 Note: Throughout the chocolate-making process, make sure that the water stays on a very low heat.
-You don’t want the water to be boiling and for steam to be escaping out the sides of the saucepan.
-If water gets into the chocolate, it won’t set!
+You don’t want the water to be boiling or for steam to be escaping out the sides of the saucepan.

 Raw Chocolate Pecan Bark